Hot Air Ballooning in Cappadocia: A Complete Guide

 On days with perfect weather conditions, the balloon will often be able to land directly on the ground crew's trailer.

-After disembarking from the balloon, passengers enjoy a small snack and drinks at the landing site while the ground crew pack up the balloon ready for transport.
+After disembarking from the balloon, passengers enjoy a small snack and drinks at the landing site while the ground crew pack up the balloon to ready it for transport.

 Most balloon companies also give out certificates, commemorating the flight, to passengers while here.